-3.4 Automated Device Enrollment (ADE)
+3.4 Automated Device Enrollment (ADE/DEP)

 If a device is added to your Apple School Manager or Apple Business Manager account, and assigned to an MDM server, MDM enrollment can be automated.
 You can configure device enrollment settings in your MDM solution of choice – in Jamf Now for instance, this is configured in the Automated Enrollment section.

 💡 Since iOS 13, ADE enrolled devices are always supervised.
 This change is not retroactive: devices enrolled without supervision before being updated to iOS 13 will not be automatically supervised before being erased and prepared anew.

 iMazing Configurator can help with achieving zero-touch configuration of AED devices, saving administrators precious time by taking care of installing a Wi-Fi profile, and advancing the iOS setup assistant as much as possible.
 Read the MDM and ADE section of the following article for more information: https://imazing.com/guides/configurator-blueprints#mdm-ade